ArtemKornev0/ArtemKornev/README.md

 * 🎓 Education:
   - Saratov State University, Faculty of Mechanics and Mathematics, 1991 - 1996.
   - Professional retraining in several specialties, 1996-1999, 2007-2008, 2019.
-* 💾 I have been studying Data Science since November 2022.
+* 💾 Graduated from the data science course at skillfactory 2022-2023.

 ### 📚 Projects 📚